astronomer/docs/astro/deploy-github-integration.md

      <img src={require("../static/img/docs/authorize-astro-app.png").default} alt="The GitHub authorization screen for connecting a repository to GitHub.
 GitHub requests for the Astro App to have some of the permissions of your GitHub account" style={{ width: "60%", maxWidth: "400px", height: "auto" }} />

 3. Return to the Astro UI.
 From the **Git Deploys** screen, click **Connect Repository**.
-4. Select the Organization that contains the repository you want to integrate with Astro, then click **Continue**.
+4. Select the organization that contains the repository you want to connect to your Deployment.
+If your GitHub organization isn't available, click **Add Organization on GitHub**.
+Select the organization that contains the repository you want to integrate with Astro, then click **Continue**.
 A new window prompts you to allow **Astro App** to access either all repositories or specific repositories within your GitHub Organization.
 Astronomer recommends **Only select repositories**.
+After you return to the Astro UI, refresh the page to make the GitHub organization appear as a selectable option.
 5. Choose which repositories you want to enable the app for, then click **Install.**

     <img src={require("../static/img/docs/request-astro-app.png").default} alt="The GitHub installation screen for connecting a repository to Astro.
 GitHub requests for the Astro App to be installed in at least of your repositories." style={{ width: "60%", maxWidth: "400px", height: "auto" }} />